ToolActToolAct

 What is DES?

 DES (Data Encryption Standard) was created in 1977 by IBM and modified by the NSA before becoming a US federal standard.
 It uses a Feistel network that splits 64-bit plaintext into two halves and runs them through 16 rounds of transformation.
 The key is nominally 64 bits, but 8 bits are reserved for parity checks, leaving 56 bits of actual key material.
 That 56-bit key was considered secure at the time, but by 1999 a custom-built machine could brute-force it in 22 hours.
 Triple DES (3DES) was developed to extend DES's lifespan - it applies DES encryption three times with three different keys, giving an effective key length of 168 bits.
 3DES is still widely used in financial systems, including EMV chip cards and many banking protocols.
 While AES has officially replaced DES as the encryption standard, DES and 3DES remain in use across legacy systems, financial protocols, and embedded devices.
-This tool supports both DES and 3DES with CBC, ECB, CFB, OFB, and CTR modes, making it useful for compatibility testing and cryptography learning.
+This tool supports both DES and 3DES with CBC, ECB, CFB, OFB, and CTR modes for compatibility testing and cryptography learning.

 How to Use